randyweinstein/LiveRamp-Match-and-Lookup-API-Tester/README.md

     - none 0 name email
     - none 0 name phone
     - none 0 name zipCode
     - none 0 name street [city?] [state?] zipCode

-- this can be set up in IntelliJ IDEA easily using npm configs, but you still need to open package.json and click on the "run npm install" toast that appears at the bottom of the screen
+  This can be set up in IntelliJ IDEA easily using npm configs, but you still need to open package.json and click on the "run npm install" toast that appears at the bottom of the screen

 ![IDEA](idea.png)